“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-The University of Bolton’s NMC-approved pre-registration BSc (Hons) Midwifery degree, offered in partnership with Bolton NHS Foundation Trust, offers you the skills and knowledge to support expectant mothers through pregnancy and childbirth.
+The University of Bolton’s NMC-approved pre-registration BSc (Hons) Midwifery degree, offered in partnership with local NHS Foundation Trusts, offers you the skills and knowledge to support expectant mothers through pregnancy and childbirth.
 There is a shortage of qualified midwives in the UK, so career opportunities are excellent.

 The course is approved by the Nursing and Midwifery Council (NMC).

 On successful completion of the degree, you’ll be eligible to apply for professional registration with the NMC.